We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

-This growth has helped fuel innovation and expansion of both business and education.
+This growth has helped fuel innovation and the expansion of both business and education.

 Texas Becoming a Tech Hub?